MagicMirrorOrg/MagicMirror-Documentation/core-development/debugging.md

 **Note:** If `watchTargets` is empty or undefined, the watcher starts but monitors nothing.

+## Isolate a module

+When debugging a module, temporarily disable unrelated modules.
+This reduces startup time, makes the logs easier to read, and helps identify module-specific problems.

 ## Logging

 While there are no log files produced by the server, info is reported in two